fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Dariush Mozaffarian, Irwin Rosenberg, Ricardo Uauy, "History of modern nutrition science—implications for current research, dietary guidelines, and food policy", (_BMJ_ 2018;361:k2392).

 ### Fri 11/20
-- Dariush Mozaffarian, “Foods, Nutrients, and Health: As Modern Nutrition Science Evolves, When Will Our Policies Catch Up?” _The Lancet.
-Diabetes & Endocrinology_ 5.2 (February 2017): 85–88.
+- NO NEW READING, just your weekly reflection as explained below.

 {% include alert.html class='danger' title='Weekly Reflection' text="
-For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up (but still the usual weekly reflection length).
-Reflecting on what we've done in the course so far, how well do you think the articles for this week establish/outline a productive future for understanding the relationship between nutrition, diet, and health?
+For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up (but still the usual weekly reflection length, ~800 words).
+Reflecting on what we've done in the course so far, how well does Wednesday's reading establishes/outlines a productive future for understanding the relationship between nutrition, diet, and health?
+Does it use history effectively?
+What kinds of things have we considered that don't appear in the article?
 The more readings you can tie in from the course now, the easier and better your final will be.
 "%}